munificent/craftinginterpreters/book/optimization.md

 `printf("Hello, world!");` and a greeting appearing on screen is now miles tall.

 Optimization today is an empirical science.
-Our program is a border collie sprinting through the hardware's obstactle course.
-If we want her to reach the end faster, we can't just sit and ruminate on canine physiology until enlightnment strikes.
+Our program is a border collie sprinting through the hardware's obstacle course.
+If we want her to reach the end faster, we can't just sit and ruminate on canine physiology until enlightenment strikes.
 Instead, we need to *observe* her performance, see where she stumbles, and then find faster paths for her to take.

-Much of that process is particular to one dog on one obstactle course.
+Much of that process is particular to one dog on one obstacle course.
 When we write optimizations for our virtual machine, we also can't assume that we will make *all* Lox programs run faster on *all* hardware.
 Different Lox programs stress different areas of the VM, and different architectures have their own